Deadlines for Businesses Filing VAT OSS Returns

 Published July 27, 2019

 Selling digital products online can be a lucrative business.
 Before you start to accept orders from EU customers, ensure whether your business is required to register for VAT OSS (One-Stop Shop).
 Our article about EU VAT rules will help you establish whether you meet the requirements.

 VAT OSS is a centralized scheme to account for EU VAT.
 It replaces the MOSS (Mini One-Stop Shop) scheme since July 1, 2021.
-Like most other product categories, electronically supplied services (or commonly known as digital products) are subject to VAT.
+Like most other product categories, electronically supplied services (ESS, or commonly known as digital products and services) are subject to VAT.
 You apply and charge your customer’s local VAT rate (e.g. 19% in Germany).

 Businesses are responsible for charging a VAT against their customer’s invoice on behalf of tax authorities in the European Union.

 You need to remit the collected VAT through the OSS scheme when due.
 All your supplies to end-customers in the EU during the reporting period are compiled with the accompanying VAT.
 You sum up the value of all supplies to each individual Member State and select the applicable VAT rates.

-VAT remittance is performed on a quarterly basis.
-The tax return must be filed electronically by the business to the tax authority no later than the 20th day following the end of the calendar quarter.
+VAT is remitted on a quarterly basis.
+Your tax return must be filed electronically to your OSS no later than one month following the end of the calendar quarter.
 This means that the tax return must be transmitted for:

 - 1st calendar quarter by 30 April,